bsshin71/awsutils/README.md

 Gradually, I will add a various utility programs that can use on AWS

+## aws-athena-src
+athena query runner.
+After reading and executing the sql statement in the config file, the result is saved in the DB.

+## aws-glue-src
+A glue etl job source that converts a json format file into a parquet file

+## cdp-rudderbackend-src
+It is a backend api server source that can receive requests from rudderstack api.

 ## dbmon
 The dbmon get the mornintoring metrics of AWS RDS DB ( mysql, aurora) periodically and compare it with the threshold value in the configuration file, if the comparion result is abnormal, the dbmon send alert message  via telegram